 I recently came across a book with the same title as this post, by a British historian Ian Morris, that tells an obscurantist history of the West, attributing its successes to geography.
 There have been similar books (e.g., Collapse by Jared Diamond) that attribute the rise and fall of empires to climate changes, and the availability of food and energy.
-This is a post-colonial trend to narrate history through a lens of material factors.
-During colonial times, history was narrated via the lens of culture, race, ideology, and religion—attributing the successes of the West to their superior civilization.
+This is a post-colonial trend to narrate history through a lens of material factors, unlike colonial times when history was narrated via the lens of culture, race, ideology, and religion—attributing the successes of the West to their superior civilization.
 Even before that, historical change was attributed to great men like Alexander, Caesar, and Napoleon.

 These historical narratives are false because the true cause of the rise and fall of a society is its approach to sin and piety.
 Sin creates short-lived successful societies due to the self-negating cycle of sin.
 Piety creates long-lived successful societies, due to the self-reinforcing cycle of piety.
 (For more on the cycles of history, see this post.)
 Western historical narratives have generally deflected attention from the moral character of a society.
 They have also failed to anticipate the future, based on the lessons of history, or what a long-lived society needs.
 History is rather involved in creating favorable narratives to appease the powerful to make them feel good about the status quo.